 Ronald McDonald House Charities of Central and Northern Arizona (the Organization) is a nonprofit corporation operating in Arizona under a license agreement with RMHC Global.
 The mission of the Organization is to nurture the health and well-being of children and their families.
 In Central and Northern Arizona, the primary program is the Ronald McDonald House, which provides a home-away-from-home for families with critically ill children.
 The Organization's primary funding comes from public contributions.
-Therefore, the Organization's viability is dependent upon the strength and support of the national and local economies, the strength and support provided to the not-for-profit industry, the Organization's ability to collect on its contracts, and the impact of the COVID-19 pandemic.
+Therefore, the Organization's viability is dependent upon the strength and support of the national and local economies, the strength and support provided to the not-for-profit industry, and the Organization's ability to collect on its contracts.